About This Course

 1 Year Full-time; 2 years Part-time; 3 years Part-time

 Full-time, Part-Time.
 See Additional Teaching Mode Information for more info.

 See Fees and Costs for full details.

-Entry Requirements: Minimum 2.1 honours degree.
+Minimum 2H1 honours degree.
 Applications from candidates with other qualifications will be considered on a case-by-case basis and subject to approval by the College of Arts, Celtic Studies and Social Sciences, UCC See Requirements for full details.

 The MA in Contemporary Religions offers an innovative and distinctive programme unique in Ireland.
 The Study of Religions Department at UCC follows a non-confessional, academic approach to the study of religions, welcoming students interested in questions of cultural diversity, politics, gender and religions in the contemporary world.
 Teaching staff are leading experts in Indian religions and cultures, contemporary Islam, indigenous and minority religions, neo-paganisms and new religious movements, gender and religions, and anthropology of religion.
 As part of the course you’ll conduct original fieldwork-based research in Ireland.
 The Dissertation in Contemporary Religions gives you the opportunity to research an area of your own choice in the wide field of contemporary religions.